Valentino Ready-to-Wear runway collections: Spring 2019

 The Valentino Ready-to-Wear Spring 2019 Collection was presented on September 30, 2019, by creative director Pierpaolo Piccioli at the Hotel des Invalides.

 As told to Vogue, "I was thinking of paradises, about artists' colonies of the past," said Piccioli.
 "There were reasons why artistic people went off to places like that—so they could live their identities," he said.
 "Today, everyone is talking about escapism.
 But I don't believe in that—I think everyone should just live their identities in the city, or wherever they are."

 The show notes indicated that Piccioli was inspired by the freedom to be oneself.

 Inspired by the free-spirited, early 20th-century Maverick artists' colony in Woodstock, New York, Piccioli told Vogue Italia, "Today you have to be free, to be yourself in your place.
 You don't have to escape… beautiful means a diversity of expressions of yourself."
 He explained, "I wanted to create pieces that are not ordinary and basic, so with the memory of couture but for contemporary life.
 Simplicity is not the starting point, but the arrival point.
 For me, when you solve complexity you arrive at simplicity."

 The collection was also influenced by Marrakech as viewed by Yves Saint Laurent and Henri Matisse and Paul Gauguin's time in Tahiti.
 With a 60's bent, the collection opened with a series of black taffeta gowns with balloon sleeves before shifting to feather accessories, dramatic florals, a series of sequined and tulle looks, mini dresses, leather capes, lace pajama sets, and wide-leg suits.
-The palette included burnt-orange, berry, oxblood, fuschia, aqua, white, and black.
+The palette included burnt-orange, berry, oxblood, fuchsia, aqua, white, and black.

 Kristen McMenamy opened the presentation of 63 looks, while Adut Akech closed it.
 Mariacarla Boscono, Vittoria Ceretti, Julie Hoomans, Kaia Gerber, Natalie Ogg, Hannah Motler, Liu Wen, and Elibeidy Dani also walked the show.
 The presentation, which received a standing ovation was attended by Izabel Goulart, Sofia Sanchez de Betak, Freida Pinto, Kristin Scott Thomas, and Olivia Wilde.